KnowageLabs/Knowage-Documentation/chapter_4/schedule.rst

 Create an Activity
 ------------------------------------------------------------------------------------------------------------------------

 In order to define a new scheduled activity the administrator must specify which documents compose the activity and how to execute them.
 The list of all scheduled activities can be seen selecting **Tools** > **Scheduler**.
-To create a new activity click on the “Plus” icon at the top of the page in the left area.
-In Figure below you can see the main scheduler page and the new activity GUI.
+To create a new activity click the “Plus” icon at the top of the page in the left area.
+The below image shows the main scheduler page and the new activity GUI.

 .. figure:: media/image4041_new.png

    Left: scheduler main page.
 Right: New activity GUI

-Give a name and a description to the new activity.
-Then select the documents that compose it by clicking on the “Plus” icon and selecting them from the pop up wizard, see Figure below.
+After ginving a name and a description to the new activity select the documents that compose it by clicking *Add*.
+A pop-up will open to select all your documents, see Figure below.

 .. figure:: media/image42_new.png